Eléctrico F.C.

 Eléctrico Futebol Clube is a Portuguese football club from Ponte de Sor founded in 1929.
 Eléctrico Futebol Clube currently plays in the AF Portalegre 1ª Divisão district league.
-They currently play their home games at the Municipal de Ponte de Sor in Ponte de Sor with a capacity of 1,500.
+They currently play their home games at the Estádio Municipal de Ponte de Sor in Ponte de Sor with a capacity of 1,100.

 Futsal

 Eléctrico F.C. has a futsal team that plays top tier futsal in the Liga Sport Zone.